TomPace101/nanopore_diffusion/notes.md

 _TODO_ use the doit api instead of having a dodo file. http://pydoit.org/cmd_run.html#using-the-api

+_TODO_ should validation happen at init, or just prior to run?
+If you delay it until run, execution of other requests may start before the errors are found.
+If you do it at init, it requires requests to be fully formed at creation.
+That is, you can't "build up" a request from top-down.
+You have to do it bottom-up.
+But validation has to happen automatically at some point.
+If it's optional, it won't happen.

 _TODO_ refactor this TODO list!

 _TODO_ clean up data